-Investments in UK investment property comprise investments made in various properties in the UK
+Investments comprise investments made in various properties in the UK.

-Valuation of the investment property is at fair value in the opinion of the trustees upon advice from external valuers with appropriate experience or qualifications as applicable for the value at the year end.
+Valuation of the investment property is at fair value in the opinion of the trustees upon advice from external valuers with appropriate experience or qualifications as applicable for the value at the year-end.